Shutdown.exe (album): Release and promotion

 Critical reception to the album was quite positive, with critics noting that the production and craft had improved greatly since the self-titled debut.
 The album peaked at number 23 on the Billboard charts in June 2017 and was listed as one of the best industrial albums of the year.

 3Teeth supported the album with an extensive spring and summer North American tour which saw them expand to a touring five-piece with the addition of live drummer Andrew Melendez.
 The tour included multiple dates opening for Rammstein on their limited U.S. tour.
 Justin Hanson replaced Andrew Melendez as the live drummer later in 2017, and the band would later support Danzig for three fall 2017 dates, in addition to opening for HIM on their farewell tour.

+Critical reception

+Neil Z. Yeung of AllMusic stated that the album "expands the band's sonic canvas to full cinematic scope, creating a brutal and unforgiving post-apocalyptic landscape that...borrows...Nine Inch Nails, Marilyn Manson, Rammstein, and White Zombie."
+Dannii Leivers writing for Metal Hammer felt that the album's opener, "Divine Weapon", "[makes it clear] that this is a much heavier beast [than their debut]."
+According to Simon K. of Sputnikmusic, "With the album’s relevant subject matter, punishing production and excellent songwriting, this is likely to be one of the year's best industrial albums, but for anyone looking for that reinvention, you’ll only be half satisfied with the results.

 Track listing

 Note: "Degrade" and "Tabula Umbra" were omitted from the vinyl release due to space restrictions.